This Cheesy Pasta Stuffed Roasted Squash recipe is a colorful and versatile dish perfect for supper, a side dish, or a dinner party starter.

 Place the squash on a baking tray and roast it for 45 minutes.

-Remove any cooking liquid and transfer to an oven safe serving dish.
+- Transfer to an oven safe serving dish.
 Stuff each one with a generous mound of the mac and cheese and top with shredded cheese.

 - Place under the broiler for a few minutes to melt & brown the cheese.

 - I use a cooking spray to coat the squash.
 I do this because, in my experience, squash tends to absorb oil like a sponge which can make it greasy.
 I also don’t season it because salt takes the moisture out of foods and sometimes a lot of liquid comes out of squash when cooked.